 - The Pembroke Campus of Algonquin College offers learning in outdoor adventure and environmentally focused careers plus administration, skilled trades and health, computing and police services programs.
 If you are an employer near Pembroke, find out how to access student help here.

 - At Trent University, programs with co-op components are easy to find.
-Click here and then check the “Co-op” box under “Program Type” to narrow down your search for co-op opportunities in your industry.
+Check the “Co-op” box under “Program Type” to narrow down your search for co-op opportunities in your industry.
 You’ll see that students are working towards degrees in conservation, economics, languages, computing and the sciences.
 They will add a new layer of knowledge to your team.

 - At Fleming College, you can work with the college to fill co-op opportunities for students in programs such as agriculture, aquaculture, arboriculture, forestry and other environmentally focused careers, plus skilled trades and more.